-A fresh spacious self catering annex for two in a converted barn at 17th Century Park House.
+A fresh spacious self catering annex for two in a converted barn which is attached to 17th Century Park House.
 Enjoy an open plan bedroom and seating area with views across the Somerset Levels.
-Within walking distance of two pubs, a restaurant, museum, church, shop, butcher, tea rooms and post office!
+Within walking distance of two pubs, a restaurant, museum, church, shop, tea rooms and post office!

 The living area upstairs in The Garden Room is simply furnished with comfy leather armchairs to relax in.
-The sleeping area can be screened by curtains for privacy or opened up to appreciate the beamed space.
-Downstairs is a shower room, a good size kitchen for cooking up a storm and a lovely dining area in the conservatory over looking the garden.
+The open plan living and bedroom is airy with beamed ceilings, a double bed with good quality bedding.
+Downstairs is a small shower room, a really good size well appointed kitchen for cooking up a storm and a lovely dining area in the conservatory over looking the garden.
 There is a small patio area with BBQ for sunny days.

 The kitchen is fitted with ceramic hob, combination microwave/oven/grill, larder fridge, kettle and toaster.

 There is a locked interconnecting door to the main house.

 Guests access the garden room through the garden, but unfortunately it is not available for use.
 However, the house backs onto a large park and the Somerset countryside so there is no need!

 The annex is adjacent to our family home and we enjoy meeting our guests.
 We are very happy to share our favourite places to visit, eat and enjoy in the area.